Students Learn Perseverance and Kindness Through Motivational Speaker Presentations

 Sunday’s presentation supported learning principles from Milton Hershey School’s character and leadership development program, The Compass Project.
 Through this program, all students discover their values and learn the skills they need to become successful leaders and compassionate, global citizens.
 The Compass Project also reinforces the school’s commitment to the principle of developing the whole child and helping each student reach his or her greatest leadership potential.

-The speakers’ presentations were a natural fit to what the students are currently learning through their character education lessons.
-Diana Davis, curriculum supervisor for The Compass Project, shared how the two presentations tied together to reinforce September’s Compass Project teaching topic, “Overcoming Personal and Emotional Challenges.”
+The speakers’ presentations were a natural fit for what the students are currently learning through their character education lessons.
+Diana Davis, the curriculum supervisor for The Compass Project, shared how the two presentations tied together to reinforce September’s Compass Project teaching topic, “Overcoming Personal and Emotional Challenges.”